Gain skills, knowledge, and confidence with T Levels

 What are T Levels?

-Starting this September, Government is introducing new T levels to provide young people with a technical alternative to A levels once they’ve finished their GCSEs.
+From September 2020 until final national rollout in 2023, the government is introducing a number of T Levels to provide young people with a technical alternative to A Levels once they’ve finished their GCSEs.

 NCFE T Levels

 NCFE is spearheading the development of some of these early qualifications, and has worked with the government, leading employers and subject matter experts to create industry-recognised qualifications across 3 routes:

 Do employers recognise T Levels?

 T Level qualifications were created in consultation with employers to provide learners with the skills they’ll need to succeed in their chosen industry and career.
 As employers were involved in the development of T Levels, they recognise and value the qualification.

 Employers also value the employability skills that T Levels bring, as they include a longer, more meaningful work placement compared with other programmes.